 As an overweight teenager, vegetables are not appealing to me.
-As I expressed in one of my previous articles.
-Vegetables are not advertised properly for teens and kids to have an Interest in eating them.
+Vegetables are not advertised in a way that make teens and kids interested in eating them.
 Therefore, most kids and teens do not eat them, especially overweight teens.
-Although some average weight, kids might eat them.
-They were always seen as an obstacle at dinner and they were ever enjoyed.
+Vegetables were always seen as an obstacle for me at dinner and they were never enjoyed.
 Although I feel like this about most vegetables, there are a few that stick out to me.
-They are Broccoli, Carrots, Peas, Collard greens and the sweet potato.
-Not all vegetables I like could be eaten raw but cooked with some sort of toppings like butter or garlic.
-Then vegetables become some of the tastiest foods for the day.
+They are: Broccoli, Carrots, Peas, Collard greens and Sweet Potatoes.
+I don’t really like raw vegetables, but when they are cooked with things like butter or garlic, these vegetables become some of the tastiest foods for the day.

-So first, we start with broccoli, my favorite currently right now.
-But younger I never really liked it, and here is why.
-First off, broccoli is shaped like a tree, which in my opinion is no shape any food should be in.
-Secondly, the taste of it while it was raw.
-I always wanted to spit it out when I ate raw broccoli, it tasted disgusting.
+So, let’s start with broccoli, my favorite right now.
+When I was younger I never really liked it, and here is why: First off, broccoli is shaped like a tree, which in my opinion is no shape for any food.
+Second, I didn’t like the taste of it when it was raw.
+I always wanted to spit it out when I ate raw broccoli; it tasted disgusting.
 But I was introduced to a new kind of broccoli, and it is so good.
-This broccoli is steamed in garlic and butter, and not only does it make it softer, but also it gives it a whole lot more flavor to it.
-This elevates it completely and therefore broccoli is my favorite vegetable.
+This broccoli is steamed in garlic and butter.
+Not only does steaming it make it softer, but the garlic and butter give it a whole lot more flavor.
+This elevates it completely and broccoli prepared this way makes it my favorite vegetable.

-Peas to me at first were the same as broccoli.
-It is like saying, why would I want to eat green shaped pebbles that have a weird raw taste.
+At first, peas to me, were the same as broccoli.
+Why would I want to eat green-shaped pebbles that have a weird, raw taste?
 Before I move on, I just want to reemphasize the statement that peas are shaped like little pebbles.
-How unappealing is that to kid’s right off the back.
-However, similarly to Broccoli and carrots, peas are very good if they are cooked and have butter on them.
+How unappealing is that to kid’s, right off the bat?
+However, just like broccoli and carrots, peas are very good if they are cooked and have butter on them.
 When I first tried them like that, I did not really care for them.
-But overtime I began to like them even more and I used to eat a lot of them.
+But over time I began to like them more and more and I used to eat a lot of them.
 One time my brother and I had a competition to see who could eat the most peas since we both liked them at the time.
 Peas are a great side to any meal if they are cooked properly.

-Collard Greens have always been my favorite vegetable throughout my lifetime.
-Ever since I tried them in a Portuguese restaurant, I could not ever deny them.
+Collard greens have always been my favorite vegetable throughout my lifetime.
+Ever since I tried them in a Portuguese restaurant, I have liked them.
 The appearance reminds me of spinach, and I do not like that.
 However, the taste is different and the way it blends in with all Portuguese food amazes me.
-Collard Greens are not a common vegetable (at least not here in the United States).
-However, if you go to a Portuguese restaurant, be sure not to deny these delicious greens.
+Collard greens are not a common vegetable (at least not here in the United States).
+However, if you go to a Portuguese restaurant, be sure to try these delicious greens.

 Sweet potatoes are very complicated in my life.
-I do not love them, but if I make a few adjustments to them, it could change everything.
-First off, I hate the taste of a regular sweet potato, I hate it, and I always had.
-However, if you make some small adjustments to them, sweet potatoes could actually become quite good.
-First off, I like my sweet potatoes warm and soft, not hard.
-Then you add them elements once it is soft and warm.
-I put butter and sour cream to them and it completely changes the taste to this creamy, semi-sweet vegetable.
-Also sometimes, I would just add butter and cinnamon, which gives it that cinnamon flavor.
-No matter what element you add, it will completely change your perspective on the sweet potato.
+I do not love them, but if I make a few adjustments to them, it changes everything.
+First off, I hate the taste of a regular sweet potato and I always have, but with some small adjustments they become quite good.
+I like my sweet potatoes warm and soft, not hard.
+Once the sweet potatoes are soft and warm, I put butter and sour cream on them.
+This completely changes the taste and makes it a creamy, semi-sweet vegetable.
+Also sometimes, I add butter and cinnamon, which gives it a good flavor.
+No matter what you add, it will completely change your perspective on the sweet potato.